ktr-skmt/werewolfworld/examples/0.1/README.md

 ### first_day

-* "Start day conversation phase" to "Display"
+* "Start day conversation phase" to "Display" and "Move to grave"

 ### my_message_on_chat